 That’s it.
 That is a Ruby method which basically just outputs those seven routes we talked about before.
 No magic.
 You see it a whole lot, now you know what it does.

-With that above line in my routes file, what do my routes look like?
+With that above line in our routes file, what do our routes look like?
 If you type

 $ rails routes on the command line, it’ll output all the routes your application knows, which look like: